ertural/datascience_projects/README_DOCKER.md

-## Explaining how to run your code using Docker
+## Explaining How To Run Our Code Using Docker

 We can deploy our model by following the steps below: